awsdocs/amazon-cloudfront-developer-guide/doc_source/viewers-reports.md

 The hour or the day that the data applies to, in Coordinated Universal Time \(UTC\)\.

 **\(Locations\)**
 The remaining columns in the report list the locations that CloudFront received requests from\.
-For more information about possible values, see the description of Location in [How Data in the Locations Report Is Related to Data in the CloudFront Access Logs](#viewers-reports-data)\.
+For more information about possible values, see the description of Location in [How data in the locations report is related to data in the CloudFront standard logs \(access logs\)](#viewers-reports-data)\.

-## How Data in the Locations Report Is Related to Data in the CloudFront Access Logs<a name="viewers-reports-data"></a>
+## How data in the locations report is related to data in the CloudFront standard logs \(access logs\)<a name="viewers-reports-data"></a>

 The following list shows how data in the Locations report in the CloudFront console corresponds with values in CloudFront access logs\.
 For more information about CloudFront access logs, see [Configuring and using standard logs \(access logs\)](AccessLogs.md)\.